matwilso/matwilso.github.io/_posts/learned-sims.md

 **Portability.** On another related note, learned simulators would have many fewer dependencies.
 We just need to save the weights and model definition, and then we can load them anywhere that supports the floating point operation primitives.
-We can deploy them in browser, for example, or any hardware that supports those ops.
+We can deploy them in browser for interactive control, for example, and we can deploy on any hardware that supports those ops.

 <!--in fact: check it out. if i included boxlcd right here with a learned policy that would be freaking dope-->